bmaso/file-ingest-service-poc/message-protocol/README.md

   ** Upon successful cleansing the cleansed file is assumed to be ready for ingestion.
      The workflow transitions to state `StagedForIngestion`.
 A driver application will asynchronously receive a `FileIngestion.CleansingStageExited` notification.
-* State `StagedForIngestion`
-  ** This is a temporary state with no failure cases, representing an indeterminate
-     period while the workflow waits for available resources to perform file ingestion.
-  ** A driver application will be asynchronously sent a `FileIngestion.StagedForIngestionEntered`
-     notification when a workflow enters this state.
-  ** Eventually a workflow in this state will transition to the `Ingesting` state
-     without exception.
 * State `Ingesting`
   ** This is a temporary state which succeeds upon successfully completing ingestion,
      and fails if the ingestion step fails for any reason.